March 6, 2019 at 12:36 am #1487

 The crew of the Diligent receive their first assignment: to escort a convoy through the Epatha Gateway into the Delta Quadrant.
 They are then to join an expeditionary force venturing into the Solaria Nebula.
 The nebula was one of the last bastions of the ancient Iconian Empire.
 The expedition is tasked with seeking out a more stable, controllable path to the Alpha Quadrant amongst the ruins.

 After passing through the Epatha Gateway into the Delta Quadrant, the Diligent received a distress call from an unknown source near the remains of the transwarp gateway previously employed by Starfleet.
+There, they find two ships trapped within a temporal rift, frozen in time.

 Commander Elgor Rae